microsoft/xlang/design_notes/XDN01 - A Strategy for Language Interoperability.md

 ### Common Type System

-Components are written using the type system of the implementation language and accessed using the type system of the consuming language.
+Components are written using the type system of the implementation language\ and accessed using the type system of the consuming language.
 As such, the Xlang type system is designed to interoperate with modern object-oriented programming languages.
-This includes both static (such as C\#) and dynamic (such as Python) object-oriented languages as well as strongly typed (such as C++) and weakly typed (such as JavaScript) languages.
+This includes both static (such as C#) and dynamic (such as Python) object-oriented languages as well as strongly typed (such as C++) and weakly typed (such as JavaScript) languages.

-Xlang’s type system is *not* designed to be accessed directly, except by language projections.
+Xlang's type system is _not_ designed to be accessed directly, except by language projections.
 The underlying type system includes concepts such as resource ownership semantics, error propagation semantics, and binary-stable interfaces that component authors and consumers do not need to be aware of.

 ### Application Programming Interface (API) Metadata